Through The Fibro Fog

 What is lichen sclerosus?

 Lichen sclerosus is a chronic inflammatory skin condition, which can affect any part of the skin, but most commonly affects the genital skin (British Skin Foundation).
-The cause is unknown, but some doctors suspect that it is when the body's immune system attacks healthy tissues and so is an autoimmune condition.
+The cause is as yet unknown.

 In terms of symptoms, lichen sclerosus causes white patches of skin that can look shiny and that can either be thinner or sometimes thicker and raised.
 The skin is fragile and easily damaged which can lead to tears and cracks, and then scar tissue to form.
 It can also be itchy for some people (NHS; British Skin Foundation).